agnos-ai/northwind/README.md

 ## Running the container

 ### Usage
-For help using the local-run.sh command, run the following in your terminal:
+For help using the local-run.sh command, execute the following in your terminal:

-`./local-run.sh -h `
+`./local-run.sh -help `

 To run the container, execute the command below in your terminal: